ARCH: Hierarchical Hybrid Learning for Long-Horizon Contact-Rich Robotic Assembly: Method

 Specifically, we compute the one-way Chamfer distance from the object-masked point cloud to the full CAD model, transformed by the current pose $\xi$:

 where $p^*_j$ is the $j$-th point on the back-projected point cloud obtained from the predicted masks, $p_i$ is the $i$-th point on the object mesh, and $T_\xi$ is the rigid transformation that aligns the canonical object point with the scene, defined as $T_\xi(p_i) = R\cdot p_i + t$.
 We utilize the one-way Chamfer distance due to self-occlusion in the observation and optimize $\xi$ iteratively using the Lietorch~\cite{teed2021tangent} library to obtain a refined pose.

-Fig.~\ref{fig:pose_estimation} presents some qualitative pose detection results.
+Figure~\ref{fig:pose_estimation} in the Appendix presents some qualitative pose detection results.
 The high accuracy of the pose estimator enables us to have a high success rate in terms of both the low-level MP policies and the high-level policy.